gurjeet29/telegram_members_scrapper/README.md

-# A python script to scrape all the members in a telegram group anad save in a CSV file.
+# A python script to scrape all the members in a telegram group and save in a CSV file.
 # REGESTRING
 Go to this link https://core.telegram.org/api/obtaining_api_id and login with with the phone number regitered on telegram.